1 min read

 Once were newspaper readers

-After hearing Newsweek lost 51% of its print circulation in the space of just five years London-based digital media blogger Martin Belam looked at UK newspaper performance.
-He found the British market declined 27% over the same period.
+After hearing Newsweek lost 51 percent of its print circulation in the space of just five years, London-based digital media blogger Martin Belam looked at UK newspaper performance.
+He found the British print newspaper market declined 27 percent over the same period.

 How do New Zealand newspapers compare?

-During the five-year period the five big New Zealand papers collectively shed 16% of their readers.
+During the five-year period, the five big New Zealand papers collectively shed 16 percent of their readers.

-The biggest loser was the Sunday Star Times down 28%, while the Herald on Sunday increased its circulation by 11%.
-The Dominion-Post is down 19% while the New Zealand Herald and the Christchurch Press are down just 15%.
+The biggest loser was the Sunday Star Times.
+It was down 28 percent, while the Herald on Sunday increased its circulation by 11 percent.
+The Dominion-Post is down 19 percent while the New Zealand Herald and the Christchurch Press are down just 15 percent.

 Among these titles Fairfax newspapers lost ground to APN titles.